Grady Trimble joined FOX Business Network (FBN) in 2019 and serves as a general assignment business reporter.

 Previously, Trimble served as a general assignment correspondent at WTSP-TV, the CBS affiliate in Tampa, Florida.
-In his three years reporting there, Trimble covered national breaking news stories such as Hurricane Florence, the Pulse nightclub massacre, and the 2016 election.
+In his three years reporting there, Trimble covered national breaking news stories such as Hurricane Irma, the Pulse nightclub massacre, and the 2016 election.

 Prior to WTSP, Trimble worked as a multimedia journalist for WLBZ-TV (NBC) in Bangor, Maine and later at WCSH-TV (NBC) in Portland, Maine.
 During his time at these stations, Trimble notably covered the 2016 New Hampshire primaries, the NFL/New England Patriots “Deflategate” controversy, and record breaking snow storms across the state.